-Cash and cash equivalents at December 31, 2018 included \$28,750 (December 31, 2017 - \$28,750) held in a guaranteed investment certificate as security against corporate credit cards.
+Cash and cash equivalents at December 31, 2019 included \$28,750 (December 31, 2018 - \$28,750) held in a guaranteed investment certificate as security against corporate credit cards.

-14. Segmented information
+13. Segmented information

-The Company operates as one operating segment, being the acquisition, exploration and development of mineral resource properties.
-The breakdown of the Company's non-current assets, being its mineral property interests, by geographic location can be found in its mineral property interests note 5(c).
-As at December 31, 2018 the Company's non-current assets are nil.
+The Company operates as one operating segment, being the acquisition, exploration and development of mineral resource properties and does not have any non-current assets as at December 31, 2019 and 2018.